-The College's Foundation, which was created in 1977, is one of the most successful two-year college foundations in the state.
-The foundation's assets include endowments for scholar-ships, farmland, and facilities such as the Moore Center, and the Harry L. Crisp Center.
-The Foundation is directed by a Board of Governors with interest in providing Arkansas Northeast-ern College financial assistance.
-The Foundation directly helps students through a large pool of privately funded scholarships.
-Because many students have financial issues, the Foundation works closely with the Financial Aid Office and the Admissions Office to help students remedy these problems.
-Hundreds of students are helped each year through Arkansas Northeastern College Foundation scholarships.
+The ANC Foundation (a private, 501 C-3 tax exempt,nonprofit corporation) provides scholarships to students attending ANC.
+The College's Foundation, created in 1977, is one of the most successful two-year college foundations in the state.
+The foundation's assets include endowments for scholarships, farmland, facilities such as the Moore Center, the Harry L. Crisp Center, and is directed by a Board of Governors.
+Gifts may be made at any time by contacting the Development Office.
+Memorials and gifts are acknowledged to both the donor and the person or family being honored.